Collective security in region needed on top of individual defence strategies: PM Lee

-TOKYO - Countries should work towards building collective security even as they boost their own individual defences, Prime Minister Lee Hsien Loong said on Friday (May 27).
+Countries should work towards building collective security even as they boost their own individual defences, Prime Minister Lee Hsien Loong said yesterday.

 While he noted that geopolitical tensions and the Ukraine war have caused countries in the region to reassess their defence postures, PM Lee said: "Security is not just (about) an individual country, because they will each do what we are trying to do to make ourselves safe.